 Abstract: We study local carbon policy to address the consequences of climate change.
 Standard analysis suggests that the social cost of carbon determines optimal carbon policy.
 We start by using the spatial integrated assessment model in Cruz and Rossi-Hansberg (2021) to measure the local social monetary cost of CO2 emissions: the Local Social Cost of Carbon (LSCC).
 Although the largest welfare costs from global warming are concentrated in the warmest parts of the developing world, adjusting for the local marginal utility of income implies that the LSCC peaks in warm and high-income regions like the southern parts of the U.S. and Europe, as well as Australia.
 We then proceed to study the effect of the actual carbon reduction pledges in the Paris Agreement and the progress they can make in implementing the expressed goal of keeping global temperature increases below 2°C. We find that although the distribution of pledges is roughly in line with the LSCC, their magnitude is largely insufficient to achieve its goals.
 The required carbon taxes necessary to keep temperatures below 2°C over the current century are an order of magnitude higher and involve large implicit inter-temporal transfers.
 Increasing the elasticity of substitution across energy sources is important to reduce the carbon taxes necessary to achieve warming goals.

-Abstract: In the U.S., cognitive non-routine (CNR) occupations are disproportionately represented in large cities as well as some smaller cities specializing in CNR intensive industries.
-To study the allocation of workers across cities, we propose and quantify a spatial equilibrium model with multiple industries employing CNR and non-CNR occupations.
+Abstract: In the U.S., cognitive non-routine (CNR) occupations are disproportionately and increasingly represented in large cities.
+To study the allocation of workers across cities, we propose a quantitative spatial equilibrium model with multiple industries employing CNR and non-CNR occupations.
 Productivity is city-industry-occupation specific and, as we estimate, partly determined by externalities that depend on local occupation shares and total employment.
-Heterogeneous preferences and these externalities imply inefficient equilibrium allocations.
-An optimal policy that benefits workers equally incentivizes (i) the formation of cognitive hubs in the largest cities, (ii) higher overall activity and employment in smaller cities, and (iii) increased industrial specialization in both the largest and smallest cities and increases diversification in medium sized cities.
+An optimal policy that benefits workers equally, incentivizes the formation of cognitive hubs in large cities.
+It also creates higher overall activity in small cities, greater industrial specialization in both the largest and smallest cities, and greater diversification in medium-sized cities.

 Abstract: We study technology diffusion across countries and over time empirically.
 We find signifficant evidence that technology diffuses slower to locations that are farther away from adoption leaders.
 This effect is stronger across rich countries and also when measuring distance along the southnorth dimension.
 A simple theory of human interactions can account for these empirical findings.
 The theory suggests that the effect of distance should vanish over time, a hypothesis that we confirm in the data, and that distinguishes technology from other flows like goods or investments.
 We then structurally estimate the model.
 The parameter governing the frequency of interactions is larger for newer and network-based technologies and for the median technology the frequency of interactions decays by 73% every 1000 Kms.
 Overall, we document the significant role that geography plays in determining technology diffusion across countries.